 “The tiger will see you one hundred times before you see it once.” -Anonymous

 This pattern is not for the faint of heart – this furry beast should fit a twin-sized bed (60″ x 77″ / 154cm x 195cm) when you match gauge.
+Black and white sample in top photo was crocheted by Chantal Doiron and is displayed on a full size bed.

 I asked my Facebook group to help me name him.
 Like I posted there, I wanted him fuzzy but I had a really hard time letting the fur edges be “messy” I would work on this chart, sleep on it, try again, sleep on it, tweak it, sleep, stare, sleep, fix it, sleep, etc I have decided he is good enough now.